 Steven de Jonge

-Research Leader, Theater and Human Rights
+Theatre and Human Rights

 Steven de Jonge is a cultural all-rounder who is associated with Miramiro, a circus workspace and festival that infiltrates into Ghent's urban fabric.
 As a Master in both Interior Architecture (Sint-Lucas Ghent) and Art Science (Ghent University), he specialises in production, infrastructure, safety, and sustainability within the cultural field.
 For over a decade, Steven has been active in Belgium's cultural scene, working with various organisations in different areas.
 Along with the Miramiro festival, he has worked for Filmfest for several years, and he has been the coordinator for the cultural hub De Expeditie, which hosts seven socio-cultural organisations.
 He is the founder of Het Vogelnest, a city-based artist workspace that hosts up to ten artist residents, and he is a member of the board of directors of several cultural structures.
 As a member of Green Track's steering committee, he persuades the cultural sector to work on their sustainability and ecological footprint.